quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet numbers for 0-RTT protected packets use the same space as 1-RTT protected packets.

 After a client receives a Retry packet, 0-RTT packets are likely to have been lost or discarded by the server.
-A client MAY attempt to resend data in 0-RTT packets after it sends a new Initial packet.
+A client SHOULD attempt to resend data in 0-RTT packets after it sends a new Initial packet.

 A client MUST NOT reset the packet number it uses for 0-RTT packets, since the keys used to protect 0-RTT packets will not change as a result of responding to